-The assignment was vastly ambiguous, and also constrained.
+The project was vastly ambiguous, and also constrained.
 Assignments like this always break my brain in the beginning.
 It’s like breaking in fresh clay, I think.
 In the right hands, something good will undoubtedly come out of it.
-Speaking of breaking, here’s the assignment du jour:
+Speaking of breaking, here’s the project du jour:

 I could have done an Emily Dickinson variety show.